-modular furniture

-A modular furniture system is comprised of all the interrelated components that make one or more workstations or cubicles.
-A modular furniture system includes the panels, work surfaces, storage units and hardware that make up the cubicles or workstations.
+modular furniture system A modular furniture system is comprised of all the interrelated components that make one or more workstations or cubicles.
+A modular furniture system includes the panels, work surfaces, storage units and hardware that make up the cubicles or workstations. monitoring A component of the COSO internal control framework, monitoring is the review of an organization's activities to assess the quality of performance and effectiveness of internal controls. monthly spending limit The maximum dollar amount a cardholder is authorized to expend over a period of thirty (30) days. most practical direct route That course surface travel most commonly used to get from one's origin to one's destination.

-monitoring

-A component of the COSO internal control framework, monitoring is the review of an organization's activities to assess the quality of performance and effectiveness of internal controls.

-monthly spending limit

-The maximum dollar amount a cardholder is authorized to expend over a period of thirty (30) days.

-most practical direct route

-That course surface travel most commonly used to get from one's origin to one's destination.
 The most practical direct route-not "as the crow flies"-is the one that is generally used in evaluating a traveler's mileage.
-The most practical direct route generally involves a tradeoff between distance and time so as to realize the most efficient and economical course of travel, but without any unnecessary detours or side trips.

-cf. as the crow flies.

-Motor Vehicle Record
+The most practical direct route generally involves a tradeoff between distance and time so as to realize the most efficient and economical course of travel, but without any unnecessary detours or side trips. cf. as the crow flies.
+Motor Vehicle Record See MVR.
+MOU Memorandum of understanding; an agreement between two or more parties indicating their intention to follow a common line of action.
+MOU is similar to a letter of intent. moving container action.

-See MVR.

-MOU

-Memorandum of understanding; an agreement between two or more parties indicating their intention to follow a common line of action.
 MOU is similar to a letter of intent.

-moving container

 A container used in connection with the transport of household goods.
+As part of a relocation, the person or persons being moved will load and unload the moving container and a professional freight hauler will transport it from one location to another. moving container A container used in connection with the transport of household goods.
+As part of a relocation, the person or persons being moved will load and unload the moving container and a professional freight hauler will transport it from one location to A container used in connection with the transport of household goods.
 As part of a relocation, the person or persons being moved will load and unload the moving container and a professional freight hauler will transport it from one location to another.

-MPCD

 Multi-purpose code.
-A code used by AFIS to identify the parties to a transfer.
+A code used by AFIS to identify the parties

-multi-purpose code

-See MPCD.

-must

-To be obligated by an imperative requirement such as policy, rule, law or contract.

-To have the obligation of performing a certain act; to be a requirement.

-MVR

-Motor Vehicle Record.
-There are two types of Arizona Motor

-Vehicle Records:

-- Driver License Motor Vehicle Record 39-Month Uncertified - Title and Registration Motor Vehicle Record

-Unless otherwise specified, when SAAM refers to the MVR, it means the Driver License Motor Vehicle Record.
-Each MVR may include suspensions, violations, driving status, expiration, classifications, endorsements, and other details about a person's driving history.
+Section 95 Topic 05 sts Issued 02/18 Iossary Page 107 of must To be obligated by an imperative requirement such as poli rule, law or contract.
+To have the obligation of performing a certain act; to be requirement.
+MVR Motor Vehicle Record.
+There are two types of Arizona Move Vehicle Records: Driver License Motor Vehicle Record 39-Month Uncertified Title and Registration Motor Vehicle Record Unless otherwise specified, when SAAM refers to the MVR means the Driver License Motor Vehicle Record.
+Each M may include suspensions, violations, driving status, expiration classifications, endorsements, and other details about person's driving history.
+MTDC See modified total direct cost.

-MTDC

-See modified total direct cost.